ULHPC/tutorials/first-contact/connection/linux/index.md

 Our identity manager is called IPA and is available [here](https://hpc-ipa.uni.lu).

-* Log in on IPA with your HPC credentials (the login you received in your account activation email, usually the first letter of you first name followed by your last name).
+* Log in on IPA with your HPC credentials (the login you received in your account activation email, usually the first letter of your first name followed by your last name).
 * Select Identity/Users
 * Select your login
 * On the right column, you can see a SSH public key section